 The first conference attracted delegations from 10 schools and a total of about 100 student participants.
-SRMUN's first Secretary General, Julie Pauling, was instrumental in organizing the conference.
+SRMUN's first Secretary-General, Julie Pauling, was instrumental in organizing the conference.
 As a student member of the Board of Directors of the National Model United Nations (NMUN) organization during 1990 - 1992, she was convinced that establishing a regional "spin-off" would achieve two useful goals: first, schools that sent delegations to the spring NMUN conference would be able to gain some experience at a fall conference that would be smaller and less overwhelming to newer participants and, second, schools in the southeastern part of the country financially unable to send delegations to NMUN would still have an opportunity to benefit from a Model United Nations experience.

 The conference site was moved to Atlanta in 1991 in order to have a location that was more central and an area that was more attractive to interested schools.
 The tactic worked successfully in very little time.
 Around 20 schools and 250 students participated in the second annual conference.
 Conference participation over the next several years gradually increased to over 400.
 As SRMUN entered its second decade of activity in 2000, delegate numbers exceeded 500 participants from approximately three dozen campuses.
-Most of the schools involved in SRMUN are located in the southeastern United States, but several colleges from outside the region also furnish delegations.
+Most of the schools involved in SRMUN are located in the southeastern United States, but several institutions from outside the region also furnish delegations.
 It is particularly gratifying to observe the same schools returning year after year.
-In addition, each year's conference sees delegations appear from schools sending students for the first time.
+In addition, each conference sees delegations appear from schools sending students for the first time.
 A significant number of schools are also able to provide more than one delegation.
-Thus, the number of countries represented at recent conferences runs typically well over 80.